sushrutlekurwale/Pawstagram/README.md

 # Pawstagram 📸🐾

-A modern Android social media app built with Jetpack Compose for sharing pet photos and connecting with pet lovers.
-Pawstagram combines beautiful UI design with powerful backend services for a seamless user experience.
+Pawstagram is an android app where pet lovers can share cute moments of their pets, Built with Kotlin and Jetpack Compose which focuses on delivering a smooth, modern, and joyful social experience for pet owners.

-## ✨ Features
+##  Features

-- 🔐 **Authentication**
+-  **Authentication**
   - Email/Password sign-up and sign-in
-  - Google Sign-In support
   - Password reset functionality
-  - Secure user profile management

-- 📱 **Feed & Posts**
+-  **Feed & Posts**
   - Browse posts in a beautiful feed
   - Upload photos with captions and hashtags
-  - Like posts (with red heart animation)
+  - Like posts
   - Real-time post updates
-  - Empty state handling

-- 🎨 **UI/UX**
+-  **UI/UX**
   - Modern Material Design 3
   - Dark mode support
-  - Smooth animations and transitions
   - Responsive design
-  - Professional color scheme (Orange/Amber & Yellow)
   - Custom logo branding

-- 🌐 **Backend Services**
+-  **Backend Services**
-  - Cloudinary for image storage (free tier: 25GB storage, 25GB bandwidth/month)
+  - Cloudinary for image storage
   - Firebase Firestore for post metadata
   - Firebase Authentication

-## 🛠️ Tech Stack
+##  Tech Stack

 - **Language**: Kotlin
 - **UI Framework**: Jetpack Compose